Skip to main content

 <port>

-Specify <port> — ID or port name, can be viewed with the command openstack port list.
+Specify <port> — The port ID or name can be viewed using the openstack port list command.